hunter-teacher-cert/unit_plan-elizabeth/README.md

 + 01_Introduction to Bootstrap NavBar
 + 02_Introduction to Bootstrap Grid
 + 03_Introduction to Bootstrap Cards
-+ 04_Stages of Web Design, pseudo code/wireframe your art site
++ 04_Four Stages of Web Design; How to pseudo code/wireframe your art site
-+ 05_Design Challenge Jigsaw: Create a mutlipage Dryden Highlights Magazine,
++ 05_Design Challenge Jigsaw: Wireframe a mutlipage Dryden Highlights Magazine
-    +  creating a paper prototype,
+    +  create a paper prototype to plan how the pages will work together
-    +  find/incorporate/demonstrate new bootstrap element that would fit into the page
+    +  find/incorporate/demonstrate one new bootstrap element that would fit into the page
 + 06_Introduction to Final Assessment Criteria: Art Portfolio and Rubric
 + 07_Introduction to Dreamweaver: Defining a Site, Developing the index page
 + 08_Introduction to Dreamweaver: Defining Page Structure with HTML
-+ 09_Final Assessment: Art Portfolio (prototype and build over 2 weeks)
++ 09_Final Assessment: Art Portfolio (prototype and build over 2 weeks, peer and teacher feedback incorporated)
 + 10_Web_Accessibility
 ---